sathomas/jsDataV.is/src/text/ch3/04-composite-charts.md

             );
         }
 ```
-As in the previous example, the annotations provide additional details.
+As in the previous example, the annotations in our chart (shown in figure NEXTFIGURENUMBER) provide additional details.

 <figure>
 <div id="composite-chart3">